Science400/v2isaiahyoung.com/src/garden/captainsLog2025-01-25/captainsLog2025-01-25.md

 gardenStatus: evergreen
 ---

-I went to [Dino Fest 2025] at the [Utah Natural History Museum] today.
+I went to [Dino Fest 2025](https://nhmu.utah.edu/programs/dinofest) at the [Utah Natural History Museum](https://nhmu.utah.edu/) today.
 And it was a lot of fun and we'll probably end up going every year.

 I listened to several lectures.
+- Surviving Hell's Kitchen by Dr. Laura Wilson
+- Here Be Monsters by Neil Kelly
+- Prehistoric Giants from Egypt by Sanaa El-Sayed
+- Mosasaurus: Lizards to Leviathans by Joshua Lively
+- Bring Fossils to Life with Robots and Video Games by Kate Ritterbush

 <div class="lcars-bar"></div>